pat-laugh/websson-libraries/README.md

 properties, and then in the tab Configuration Properties -> C/C++ -> General.
 For "Additional Include Directories", add the value "$(SolutionDir)" (values are separated by semi-colons).
 The parser also requires the directory of the curl library's header files if imports are not disabled.
+The location of the library various also needs to be added like this.

 The project for tests is the only one that produces an executable, so the only one that needs to be linked.
 If the curl library is used, in the properties of